oracle-livelabs/developer/dev-ai-app-dev-constructioneng-aiexperience/user-story/user-story.md

 Congratulations, you have finished reviewing and denying the high-risk project.
 Proceed to the next task.

-## Task 4: Demo - Update Customer Details
+## Task 4: Demo - Update Project Details

 In this task, you will see how the application uses **JSON Duality Views** to update project information.
 You will open the **North Campus Lab Expansion** project, upload an updated Construction Supplier Evaluation document, and review how the project details are updated in the application.